Tattarisuo case: Perpetrators

-The perpetrators behind the mutilations were the locally well-known driver Vilho Kallio, also known as Noita-Kallio ('Kallio the Witch'), who lived at Hämeentie 72 in Helsinki, along with port workers Ville Saari and Johan Ilmari Hedman, and a couple of women.
+The perpetrators behind the mutilations were the locally well-known driver Vilho Kallio, also known as Noita-Kallio ('Witch Kallio'), who lived at Hämeentie 72 in Helsinki, along with port workers Ville Saari and Johan Ilmari Hedman, and a couple of women.
 The perpetrators had mutilated the human remains found in open burial sites, known as linjahaudat—graves arranged in lines or rows, used in Finland for communally burying the poor during the early 20th century—in the Malmi Cemetery and then taken the body parts either to the spring or a hidden location within the cemetery.
 Their goal was to practice black magic, using the body parts to supposedly contact the spirit world.
 In doing so, they believed they would acquire knowledge and powers from the spirits to cure diseases, recover stolen property, and achieve similar objectives.
 One of their specific aims was to ensure a successful outcome in a lawsuit filed by Hedman's mother, seeking to have her son declared an illegitimate child of the late Dr. Walter Parviainen in order to claim a share of Parviainen's 20-million Finnish markka estate.
 Kallio had also practiced healing the sick for several years, using water from the spring, which he believed was imbued with healing energies from the body parts submerged in it.

 The perpetrators were told to carry out the mutilations based on the instructions of seamstress Ida Viden.
 Viden had allegedly read letters and sentences manifest on the wall that dictated how the mutilation was to be done.
 Viden and Kallio went to pray at the Malmi cemetery according to the instructions given by The Black Bible as well.
 They had visited the Lapinlahti Cemetery ten years earlier to pray in order to find out about a case of missing money.